The Giants’ 10 Greatest Pitchers

 In 1919, Tesreau took on the head coaching job at Dartmouth College and remained at that position through 1946.

-Perfectly personifying the “Country Strong” tag labeled upon him as a big and powerful left-hander from the farmlands of North Carolina, Bumgarner has emerged as the most dependable and, perhaps ultimately, the best of a talented group of Giants millennials to take the mound—a group that has included workhorse Matt Cain and two-time Cy Young Award winner Tim Lincecum.
+Perfectly personifying the “Country Strong” tag labeled upon him as a big and powerful left-hander from the farmlands of North Carolina, Bumgarner emerged as the most dependable and, somewhat arguably, the best of a talented group of Giants millennials to take the mound—a group that has included workhorse Matt Cain and two-time Cy Young Award winner Tim Lincecum.

 A first-round draft pick at age 17, Bumgarner latched onto the Giants in 2010 and, shortly after turning 21, showed the baseball world what he was made of by tossing eight exceptional shutout innings against Texas in Game Four of the World Series.
 That was just the beginning of his Fall Classic exploits, a run of brilliance that reached legendary proportions in 2014 when he threw a four-hit shutout in Game Five against Kansas City—and three days later, with the Giants clinging to a 3-2 lead in Game Seven, he returned to the mound as a reliever and tossed five more scoreless frames to secure San Francisco’s third world title in five years.
 For this effort, he was given Sports Illustrated’s prestigious Sportsman of the Year Award.

-A quiet but intense competitor, Bumgarner is a master of the snake eye, often employing it upon umpires who don’t call his strikes and opponents who don’t play by baseball’s unwritten code; he has shown a particular dislike for the Dodgers’ Yasiel Puig, leading to several benches-clearing scrums over the years.
+A quiet but intense competitor, Bumgarner was a master of the snake eye, often employing it upon umpires who don’t call his strikes and opponents who don’t play by baseball’s unwritten code; he showed a particular dislike for flashy Dodgers star Yasiel Puig, leading to several benches-clearing scrums between the two.

 Rube Marquard (1908-15)